mk6502/spark-scala-boilerplate/README.md

 If you need to use a different version of Spark, change `build.sbt`.
 This project should work for any version of Apache Spark 2.0.0 or greater.

+If you need to use Spark 1.6.x, this project will not work for you.
+See this instead: https://github.com/mikestaszel/spark-1.6-scala-boilerplate

 ## Building ##
 Run the following: